qi-yuchen/P8105_final_project/Report/final_report.md

 ## Related work

-Our project is inspired by [Woeld Happiness Report](https://worldhappiness.report/ed/2019/).
+Our project is inspired by [World Happiness Report](https://worldhappiness.report/ed/2019/).
 This report raises our interest to study happiness and find its influential factors, and as mentioned in chapter 2, changing world happiness.
 In this chapter, the